TCG_06_08_20_086.jpg

 AND HIS FAMILY

 Sean’s dad, Michael, “Mike”, is a huge help with barn work, including washing greens, cleaning coolers and other tools, wood-working, and going on supply runs.
-He also drew the twisted carrot that Samantha then digitized for our logo!
+He also drew the twisted carrot that Samantha digitized for our logo!
 He’s also a great photographer and drawer.
 Mike and Sean love talking about Boston sports while working together on the farm and on lunch breaks.
 Mike also enjoys canning, is a great cook, and makes an excellent tomato sauce.

 FAQs